-Child/Vulnerable Adult's name: Approximate Age(s)
+Name of child/adult at risk: Approximate Age(s)

 Date, time and place of incident(s)/concern:

 Date and Time of writing:

 Your name (PRINT)

 Signature

 Role

 Record the following factually:

 What are you worried about?

 What?
-(If recording a verbal disclosure by a child use their words)
+(If recording a verbal disclosure by a child use t heir words)

 Where?

 When (date and time of incident)?

 Any witnesses?

 What is the person's account/perspective?

-Any other relevant information (distinguish between fact and opinion), previous concerns etc. What needs to happen?
+Any other relevant information (distinguish between fact and opinion), previous concerns etc.

+What needs to happen?
 Note actions, including names of anyone to whom your information was passed and when.